oracle-livelabs/apex/online-bookstore-app/0-introduction/0-introduction.md

 - An APEX workspace.

-- API key for the AI Provider - OCI Generative AI.

-- If you choose OCI Gen AI as your AI provider, the prerequisites are as follows:

 - A paid Oracle Cloud Infrastructure (OCI) account or a FREE Oracle Cloud account with $300 credits for 30 days to use on other services.
 Read more about it at: [oracle.com/cloud/free/](https://www.oracle.com/cloud/free/).
 The OCI account must be created in or subscribed to one of the regions that supports OCI Generative AI Service.
 Currently, OCI Generative AI Service is supported in the following regions:

     - US Midwest (Chicago)
     - Germany Central (Frankfurt)
     - UK South (London)
     - Brazil East (Sao Paulo)
     - Japan Central (Osaka)

 - OCI Generative AI service is available in limited regions.
 To see if your cloud region supports OCI Generative AI service, visit the [documentation](https://docs.oracle.com/en-us/iaas/Content/generative-ai/overview.htm#regions).

 - An OCI compartment.
 An Oracle Cloud account comes with two pre-configured compartments - The tenancy (root compartment) and ManagedCompartmentForPaaS (created by Oracle for Oracle Platform services).

 - The logged-in user should have the necessary privileges to create and manage Autonomous Database instances in this compartment.
 You can configure these privileges via an OCI IAM Policy.
 If you are using a Free Tier account, it is likely that you already have all the necessary privileges.

 >*Note:*